f959/adb-turbo/README.md

 ```

 **Permission denied errors?**
-- Ensure USB debugging is authorized
+- Make sure USB debugging is properly authorized
-- Some commands may not work on all devices/Android versions
+- Some commands may not work on all devices or Android versions
-- Manufacturer-specific restrictions may apply
+- Manufacturer-specific restrictions might apply

+Still stuck?
+Feel free to open an issue on GitHub – we're happy to help!

 ## Testing

-Run the test suite to verify everything works correctly:
+We've included a comprehensive test suite to help ensure everything works as expected:

 ```bash
 # Install development dependencies